vincemansel/ios-trello/README.md

 This library is mostly complete, but if you do find anything missing or not functioning as you would expect, please [let us know](https://trello.com/card/spot-a-bug-report-it/4fc68e03d3e0f0166532f6e9/1).

 And by all means, pitch in.
-What would like to add to the project?
+What would you like to add to the project?
 Feature requests, pull-requests, tests, docs, examples are all welcome.

 Peace!